RSXEnthusiast/MediaHandler/README.md

 # MediaHandler
-This was originally designed as a tool to convert the AAC audio of MP4 files to WAV, keeping all of the files in their existing directories for organization, but it balloned to the point where it handles that, in addition to all of my Proxy needs.
+This was originally designed as a tool to convert the AAC audio of MP4 files to WAV for editing on Davinci Resolve Studio on Linux, keeping all of the files in their existing directories for organization, but it balloned to the point where it handles that, in addition to all of my Proxy needs, handling included LRV files and generating proxies where those are absent.

 **WARNING: THIS IS ALWAYS A WIP, AND DESIGNED FOR MY PERSONAL USE AND WORKFLOW.
 IF YOU DECIDE TO USE IT, CREATE BACKUPS OF YOUR MEDIA, THIS TOOL COULD BE DESTRUCTIVE.**